by Captain James R. Watson

-After 30 years of confronting this issue I’ve found the best solution: remove excess epoxy from the cover by rolling it on cardboard or scrap wood, then hang the frame and cover from an S hook.
-The hook should be connected at the turn in the frame (as shown in photo) and allowed to cure that way.
-With the frame hung this way, excess epoxy runs to the ‘open’ end of the cover.
+After 30 years of confronting this issue, I’ve found the best solution.
+First, remove the excess epoxy from the foam roller cover by rolling it on cardboard or scrap wood.
+Next, hang the frame and roller cover from an S hook.
+The hook should be connected at the turn in the frame (as shown in the photo above) and allowed to cure that way.
+With the frame hung this way, any excess epoxy runs to the ‘open’ end of the cover.

 Once the epoxy is cured, remove the cover from the frame by simply pulling on the cover.
 With this approach, I‘ve been able to reuse the same roller frame many times.